-- Complete safety and immunogenicity analysis approximately 7 days after Dose 2 for Phase 1 in each age group. - Immunogenicity data through 1 month after Dose 2 from the approximately 450 participants in the Phase 2/3 selected-dose portion of the study or approximately 300 participants in the Phase 2/3 lower-dose evaluation portion of the study included in the immunobridging analysis in each age group (immunobridging analysis of SARS-CoV-2 neutralizing titers in each age group compared to the comparator group from Phase 2/3 of the C4591001 study). - Safety data through 1 month after Dose 2 from participants ≥5 to <12 years of age in the Phase 2/3 selected-dose portion of the study enrolled before safety expansion. - Safety data through 1 month after Dose 2 from all participants in each age group in the Phase 2/3 selected-dose or lower-dose evaluation portions of the study.

-- Complete safety and immunogenicity analysis approximately 6 months after Dose 2 for participants in each age group in the Phase 2/3 selected-dose or lower-dose evaluation portions of the study. - Complete safety and persistence-of-immunogenicity analysis after complete data are available in each age group or at the end of the study. - Efficacy analysis in the ≥5 to <12 years age group or in the ≥6 months to <2 years and ≥2 to <5 years age groups combined for which immunobridging success is declared when at least 22 cases are accrued in these age groups, or efficacy analysis across all age groups for which immunobridging success is declared when at least 22 cases are accrued across all age groups. - Updated efficacy analysis at the end of the blinded follow-up period.
+- Complete safety and immunogenicity analysis approximately 7 days after Dose 2 for Phase 1 in each age group. - Immunogenicity data through 1 month after Dose 2 from the approximately 450 participants in the Phase 2/3 selected-dose portion of the study or approximately 300 participants in the Phase 2/3 lower-dose evaluation portion of the study included in the immunobridging analysis in each age group (immunobridging analysis of SARS-CoV-2 neutralizing titers in each age group compared to the comparator group from Phase 2/3 of the C4591001 study). - Safety data through 1 month after Dose 2 from participants ≥5 to <12 years of age in the Phase 2/3 selected-dose portion of the study enrolled before safety expansion. - Safety data through 1 month after Dose 2 from all participants in each age group in the Phase 2/3 selected-dose evaluation, lower-dose evaluation, or obtaining-serum-samples-for-potential-troponin I-testing portions of the study. - Complete safety and immunogenicity analysis approximately 6 months after Dose 2 for participants in each age group in the Phase 2/3 selected-dose or lower-dose evaluation portions of the study and complete safety analysis approximately 6 months after Dose 2 for participants in the obtaining-serum-samples-for-potential-troponin I-testing portions of the study. - Complete safety and persistence-of-immunogenicity analysis after complete data are available in each age group or at the end of the study. - Efficacy analysis in the ≥5 to <12 years age group or in the ≥6 months to <2 years and ≥2 to <5 years age groups combined for which immunobridging success is declared when at least 22 cases are accrued in these age groups, or efficacy analysis across all age groups for which immunobridging success is declared when at least 22 cases are accrued across all age groups. - Updated efficacy analysis at the end of the blinded follow-up period.